-Memorable Manitobans: Glenlyon Archibald Campbell (1863-1917)
+Memorable Manitobans: Glenlyon Archibald “Glen” Campbell (1863-1917)

-Campbell was elected Conservative MLA for Gilbert Plains in 1903, and again in 1907, after two unsuccessful attempts in 1892 and 1896 against Theodore A. Burrows.
+Campbell was elected Conservative MLA for Gilbert Plains in 1903, and was acclaimed in 1907, after two unsuccessful attempts in 1892 and 1896 against Theodore A. Burrows.
 In 1908, he resigned his provincial seat to contest the federal riding of Dauphin successfully, but was defeated in 1911 by Robert Cruise.
 He was appointed Chief Inspector of Indian Affairs for the West in 1912.

 At the outbreak of the First World War, Campbell formed the 79th Battalion at Brandon, and rose to the rank of Major.
 He then recruited the 107th Battalion and went to France as its Lieutenant-Colonel.
 He won the Distinguished Service Order.